Notus API

 A Factory is a smart contract responsible for creating smart wallets.
 It helps ensure that wallet addresses are consistent and predictable, even before the wallet is fully deployed.
 This simplifies wallet creation and management while maintaining compatibility with blockchain standards.

-If you're new to the concept of factories, we recommend visiting the What is Factory? page for a more detailed explanation.
+If you're new to the concept of factories, we recommend visiting the What is a Factory? page for a more detailed explanation.

 Explanation: